-We don’t necessarily believe in global warming, but we do believe in being green.
+We can all argue the realities and myths of global warming, but we should all believe in being green.
 Along with the altruistic reasons to save the environment for our grandchildren, there are good business reasons for being green.
 With so many products and services to choose from in logistics or any of our businesses, it makes sense to find increased opportunities to differentiate ourselves from the competition.
 Going green is a great way to stand out.
-The following are some simple steps Langham Logistics has taken that you and your company can take today to save money and decrease negative impacts on the environment.
+The following are some simple steps Langham Logistics has taken that you and your company can also take today to save money and decrease negative impacts on the environment.

 Our company headquarters operates out of a 306,000 square foot facility in Indianapolis, and we’ve recently added a new facility in Plainfield Indiana that is approximately 240,000 square feet.
 There are lots of opportunities to institute thoughtful green initiatives.